Aravind-Stark/Job-Board/README.md

 2.modify profile information. ---> JobSeeker and Recruiter

+3.Upload and delete resume ---> JobSeeker

-3.search for jobs using location,role and skill. ---> JobSeeker
+4.search for jobs using location,role and skill. ---> JobSeeker

-4.apply for the job and view the application. ---> JobSeeker
+5.apply for the job and view the application. ---> JobSeeker

-5.create jobs, update and delete jobs.---> Recruiter
+6.create jobs, update and delete jobs.---> Recruiter

-6.search for candidates using skill and location.---> Recruiter
+7.search for candidates using skill and location.---> Recruiter

-7.view all applications for posted jobs ---> Recruiter
+8.view all applications for posted jobs ---> Recruiter